-At September 25, 2022, we had unused federal net operating loss carryforwards of \$808 million, of which \$134 million expire from 2023 through 2037 and \$674 million may be carried forward indefinitely, unused state net operating loss carryforwards of \$896 million expiring from 2023 through 2037 and unused foreign net operating loss carryforwards of \$2.6 billion, of which substantially all may be carried forward indefinitely.
-At September 25, 2022, we had unused state tax credits of \$1.5 billion, of which substantially all may be carried forward indefinitely, unused federal tax credits of \$135 million expiring from 2028 through 2041 and unused tax credits of \$54 million in foreign jurisdictions expiring from 2034 through 2042.
+At September 24, 2023, we had unused federal net operating loss carryforwards of \$448 million, of which \$118 million expire from 2024 through 2037 and \$330 million may be carried forward indefinitely, unused state net operating loss carryforwards of \$707 million expiring from 2024 through 2037 and unused foreign net operating loss carryforwards of \$910 million, of which substantially all may be carried forward indefinitely.
+At September 24, 2023, we had unused state tax credits of \$1.7 billion, of which substantially all may be carried forward indefinitely, unused federal tax credits of \$134 million expiring from 2028 through 2041 and unused tax credits of \$54 million in foreign jurisdictions expiring from 2034 through 2043.
 We do not expect our federal net operating loss carryforwards to expire unused.

-At September 25, 2022, we have provided a valuation allowance on certain state tax credits, foreign deferred tax assets, state net operating losses and federal tax credits of \$1.5 billion, \$673 million, \$42 million and \$4 million, respectively.
-The valuation allowance reflects the uncertainties surrounding our ability to generate sufficient future taxable income in certain tax jurisdictions to utilize our net operating losses.
-We believe, more likely than not, that we will have sufficient taxable income after deductions related to share-based awards to utilize our remaining deferred tax assets.
+At September 24, 2023, we have provided a valuation allowance on certain state tax credits, foreign deferred tax assets and state net operating losses of \$1.7 billion, \$77 million and \$36 million respectively.
+The valuation allowance reflects the uncertainties surrounding our ability to generate sufficient future taxable income in certain tax jurisdictions to utilize our net deferred tax assets.
+We believe, more likely than not, that we will have sufficient taxable income to utilize our remaining deferred tax assets.
+The valuation allowance decreased from \$2.2 billion at September 25, 2022, primarily due to the write-off of certain deferred tax assets and the related valuation allowance resulting from the liquidation of a Dutch subsidiary in fiscal 2023.

-A summary of the changes in the amount of unrecognized tax benefits for fiscal 2022, 2021 and 2020 follows (in millions):
+A summary of the changes in the amount of unrecognized tax benefits for fiscal 2023, 2022 and 2021 follows (in millions):

-2022 2021 2020 Beginning balance of unrecognized tax benefits \$ 2,136 \$ 1,901 \$ 1,705 Additions based on prior year tax positions 58 56 20 Reductions for prior year tax positions and lapse in statute of limitations (136) (13) (2) Additions for current year tax positions 184 213 192 Settlements with taxing authorities (51) (21) (14) Ending balance of unrecognized tax benefits \$ 2,191 \$ 2,136 \$ 1,901
+2023 2022 2021 Beginning balance of unrecognized tax benefits \$ 2,191 \$ 2,136 \$ 1,901 Additions based on prior year tax positions 10 58 56 Reductions for prior year tax positions and lapse in statute of limitations (63) (136) (13) Additions for current year tax positions 158 184 213 Settlements with taxing authorities (51) (21) Ending balance of unrecognized tax benefits \$ 2,296 \$ 2,191 \$ 2,136